The Conservation of Violence: Statecraft, Forests, and Coloniality

 Author Information

-Tafadzwa Mushonga is a Research Fellow and co-leader of the Environmental Humanities project at the Centre for the Advancement of scholarship, University of Pretoria.
-She is interested in the political ecology of conservation, particularly people-state relations in the governance of protected forests.
-She is the co-editor of two volumes: The Violence of Conservation in Africa: State, Militarization and Alternatives, with Maano Ramutsindela and Frank Matose, and the Environmental Humanities of Extraction in Africa: Poetics and Politics of Exploitation, with James Ogude.
+Tafadzwa Mushonga is a Research Fellow and co-leader of the Environmental Humanities project at the Centre for the Advancement of Scholarship, University of Pretoria.
+Her research focuses on the political ecology of conservation, with particular attention to people-state relations in the governance of protected forests.
+Mushonga is the co-editor of two volumes: The Violence of Conservation in Africa: State, Militarization and Alternatives (with Maano Ramutsindela and Frank Matose), and the Environmental Humanities of Extraction in Africa: Poetics and Politics of Exploitation (with James Ogude).
+Her work engages with themes of environmental justice, state power, and the intersection of conservation, militarisation and environmental governance.

 Tab Content 6